N11 road (Ireland): Original route out of and into Dublin

 The Stillorgan Road brought the road past Belfield, where University College Dublin is located (and accessed from a grade-separated interchange on the dual carriageway - the first full interchange built in Ireland) and onwards to its junction with Mount Merrion Avenue.

 This former section of the N11 is now the R138.

 Current starting point

 Heading south, the N11 currently starts in Mount Merrion at the junction with the N31 to Dún Laoghaire harbour.

-From this junction it heads south to Stillorgan village.
+From this junction, it heads south to Stillorgan.
 Stillorgan village is bypassed to the east by the N11 dual carriageway, which proceeds southeast through Galloping Green, bypassing Leopardstown and Foxrock to the east also.
 Then the Cabinteely Bypass and part of the Bray Road bring the N11 via Loughlinstown to north of Shankill, where the M11 motorway commences as the Bray/Shankill Bypass.